Olivier Thomas

 Olivier Thomas (born 6 October 1974) is a French former professional footballer who played as a defender.

 Career

 Thomas was born in Saint-Denis, Paris.
-He counts Le Mans UC 72, AS Nancy, Troyes AC, FC Nantes Atlantique and AC Ajaccio as his former clubs.
+He counts Le Mans, Nancy, Troyes, Nantes and Ajaccio as his former clubs.

+After his playing career, he was chief scout at his former club Le Mans for ten years before becoming sports coordinator there in July 2026.